 On July 12, 1992, there was a dedication ceremony for the S.S Nenana at Alaskaland.
 It took both public and private funds and thousands of hours of dedicated volunteer work before the six-year, $1.8 million projects were completed in 1992.

+Years of deferred maintenance have left many historic structures and much of the infrastructures in a state of disrepair in Fairbanks.
+The SS Nenana has been one of those historic structures.
 We now are back to having to stabilize and restore this one of a kind piece of history.
 We will make sure that she will be able to support her upkeep and be maintained for many generations to come.